 The early project started life with a Subaru that I had purchased in 2003 to which I began heavily fiddling with from 2007~on.
 I later found a 1980’s Mk2 Volkswagen Scirocco and the project soon shifted to building my own vision of a 1980’s tribute car; Group 5, Group B, Mad Max, and more.
 The result is undeniably a 1980’s melting pot albeit there exist an anachronism or two under its skin.
 Considering its aspirations the project itself is incredibly low budget and was mostly funded through parting out both cars of their unnecessary parts.

-Why a VW Scirocco?
+Why a VW Scirocco as a bodywork base?
 As previously stated in the journey, most of the base car models used in Group B were never imported in North America, and the little that did are now nearly impossible to find (at a decent price anyway).
 The Scirocco provided an ideal yet cheap hatchback platform that already had lines similar to the Audi quattro and could be modified to tribute other rally models as well.
 I reckon that the only better car for this unique purpose might have been a 3-door VW Quantum (tail lights and rear screen ala Audi, etc), but I have never seen one around here.

 Other inspirations, such as Mad Max 2: The Road Warrior, will be obvious to my peers and unconditional lovers of the decade.
 The nostalgic link to the 1980’s, be it music, movies or cars is something that gives me much solace.
 With these personal moments, for mere seconds at a time, I am able to recall feelings of my youth; a time when everything felt better, when life was simpler, of when I didn’t have to worry about tomorrow.
 Their effect on me is overwhelmingly addictive.